-- The operator is under supervision of the Danish Gambling Authority.
+- The operator is under the supervision of the Danish Gambling Authority.

-Anyone wishing to double-check if a specific casino or sports betting site is officially licensed can find a complete list of licence holders on the Spillemyndigheden website.
+Anyone wishing to double-check if a specific casino or sports betting site is officially licenced can find a complete list of licence holders on the Spillemyndigheden website.

 Benefits of the Danish Gambling Authority licence

-Similar to the UK Gambling Commission, the Danish authority has become a trusted and respected organisation due to their tough stance on underage gambling, responsible gambling and anti-money laundering.
+Similar to the UK Gambling Commission, the Danish authority has become a trusted and respected organisation due to its tough stance on underage gambling, responsible gambling and anti-money laundering.

 They tend to take a play-first approach and have been known to impose heavy fines on operators who do not comply with their stringent regulations.
 The Danish Gambling Authority are also notoriously strict in who they award licences to which helps to minimise the risk of players encountering rogue operators.

 Risks of Using the Danish Gambling Authority Licence

 The biggest risk is that casino and sportsbook operators will go elsewhere to obtain a licence due to the high tax rate and stringent regulations in Denmark.
 This can mean that players are at higher risk if they have fewer options to play at locally licenced casinos.